2D transformation matrices - scaling, rotation, shear and translation

 Matrix rotation

 This transform rotates the shape counterclockwise about the origin.
-That is, it has its centre of rotation of (0, 0).
-To rotate clockwise, of course, we simply use a negative angle.
+That is, it has its centre of rotation at (0, 0).
+To rotate clockwise, we use a negative angle, of course.

 Shearing

-A shear transformation has the effect of slanting the shape.
+A shear transformation slants the shape.
 This matrix shears horizontally:

 Matrix shear